-How to find Praslin Waterfall
+How To Find Praslin Waterfall

-It is quite a steep scramble down to the waterfall and all the trunks that are ideally position to help support you are protected by vicious looking black spikes.
+It is quite a steep scramble down to the waterfall and all the trunks that are ideally positioned to help support you are protected by vicious-looking black spikes.

 A Secluded Gem

-You won’t need more than half an hour here but it’s definitely worth a stop off on the way to Vallée De Mai.
+You won’t need more than half an hour here but it’s definitely worth a stop-off on the way to Vallée De Mai.
 I’m still not sure why it’s seldom mentioned.
 Granted it’s no Niagara or Victoria Falls but it is a charming and tranquil little hideaway that’s well worth a bit of your time.

 But shhhhh!
 Don’t tell anyone else 😉